Administrators say some interest in Alpari from potential buyers

 Alpari lost millions of dollars after the Swiss National Bank removed its currency cap on Thursday and administrators appointed on Monday said that efforts to find a buyer for Alpari (UK) over the weekend failed and they would hold talks with interested suitors in the coming days.

-IG Group (IGG.L) could be interested in some Alpari assets, but not the whole firm, the Wall Street Journal reported.
+IG Index could be interested in some Alpari assets, but not the whole firm, the Wall Street Journal reported.
 IG would be interested in suitable assets at the right price, a person familiar with the matter said.

 Other potential bidders for all or some of Alpari's business included Australian online currency trader Pepperstone Financial Services, ETX Capital and SpreadCo, according to media reports.